 On the other hand, the universe could be one of no boundaries – just as our earth has a finite circumference, but no boundaries.
-It recycles, blowing up from a certain low size to a certain high size and then starts crunching (the Big Crunch) back to where it began.
+It recycles, blowing up from a certain minute size to an incredible gargantuan size and then starts crunching (the Big Crunch) back to where it began.
 Despite the universal expansion that is noticeable, we see that stars do come together to become giant stars and then crush themselves into black holes.
-It is not unlikely that when the black energy revealed by mathematical computations diminishes and loses steam, expansion reverses, galaxies get closer and finally become the greatest (and thence the smallest) black hole and then again begins with the nth order Big Bang,
+It is not unlikely that when the dark energy revealed by mathematical computations diminishes and loses steam, and the dark matter stops pumping that energy to keep up that expansion several trillion light years from now, expansion would reverse, galaxies would get closer and finally become the greatest (and thence the smallest) black hole.
+The process could then begin once again with the nth order Big Bang,

 Just because we cannot see beyond the hill, we must not conclude that there is nothing beyond it.
 Science will find what is out there some day.
 It could be other milestones on the other side of the Big Bang, or the Big Crunch, or even something our imagination has not yet caught on.